LASER-UMASS/TacTok/README.md

 ### Download the CoqGym dataset

-1. Download the CoqGym dataset (don't need to extract proofs from Coq projects) [here](https://drive.google.com/drive/folders/149m_17VkYYkl0kdSB4AI8zodCuTmPaA6?usp=sharing)
+1. Download the CoqGym dataset (you do not need to extract proofs from Coq projects) [here](https://drive.google.com/drive/folders/149m_17VkYYkl0kdSB4AI8zodCuTmPaA6?usp=sharing)
 2. Unzip the data and set the paths: `python unzip_data.py`